 COURSE SCHEDULE.
-Below is our tentative lecture schedule for Fall 2015.
+Below is our tentative lecture schedule for Spring 2016.

 This table includes the dates, topics and chapters.
-In the 'Background' column, you will find topics that you should bring with you from high school courses (or from intro chemistry if you are currently enrolled) or from earlier in this course; these topics will not be covered in detail during class, so if you are not comfortable with them, you should review prior to that lecture.
-During class, I may assign specific, limited topics for you to cover on your own, outside of class (e.g., a specific, additional example).
+In the 'Background' column, you will find topics that you should bring with you from high school courses (or from previous Marshall courses) or from earlier in this course; these topics will not be covered in detail during class, so if you are not comfortable with them, you should review prior to that lecture.
+During class, I may assign specific, limited topics for you to cover on your own, outside of class (e.g., a specific, additional example or a particular section in a chapter).